-{\bf Observation \#1: Orca is sensitive to perturbations.} Consider the synthetic trace in \Cref{fig:orca-noises}.
-The standard Orca model performs reasonably on this trace, mostly utilizing the available bandwidth even under bandwidth fluctuations.
-We then add random noise, uniformly sampled between -5\% and 5\%, to the observed delay state before passing it to the Orca \lcc.
-Note that such small perturbations can manifest in practice due to measurement noise.
-Such measurement noise is common, e.g., due to reverse ACK congestion~\cite{timely} and delayed ACKs~\cite{jrex-rtt}, and granularity of throughput/drop measurements.
-The final state seen by the controller is shown as invRTT in \Cref{fig:orca-noises-state}. \Cref{fig:orca-noises-state} shows that even when the noisy input invRTT is high (e.g., right before 11.4s) implying low delays, the \lcc continues to use a small \cwnd -- leading to severe under-utilization of the link capacity.
-Thus, input points with similar features can lead to very different trajectories with Orca, showing that it is {\em not robust} to small amounts of noise.
+{\bf Observation \#1: Orca is sensitive to random noise.} Consider the synthetic trace in \Cref{fig:orca-noises}.
+Orca performs reasonably on this trace, mostly utilizing the available bandwidth even under bandwidth fluctuations.
+We then add {\em random noise}, uniformly sampled between -5\% and 5\%, to the observed delay state before passing it to the Orca \lcc.
+Such measurement noise is common, e.g., due to the coarse granularity of throughput or drop-rate feature measurements in \lccs like Orca.
+The final state seen by the controller is shown as invRTT in \Cref{fig:orca-noises-state}.
+We see that {\em even when the noisy input invRTT is high (e.g., right before 11.4s) implying low delays, the \lcc continually decreases and maintains a low \cwnd} leading to severe under-utilization!
+In general, the underlying statistical decision-making of \lccs can lead to arbitrary bad decisions such as above, especially if the controller was not exposed to such conditions during training.

-\textbf{Observation \#2: Orca can enter bad states leading to poor utilization.} Evaluating Orca on another synthetic trace (\Cref{fig:orca-critically-bad-trace}), we find that even without artificially added noise, Orca may enter into states with very low bandwidth utilization.
+\textbf{Observation \#2: Orca can enter bad states leading to poor utilization.} Evaluating Orca on another synthetic trace (\Cref{fig:orca-critically-bad-trace}), we find that even without the impact of noise, Orca may enter into states with very low bandwidth utilization.
+We use high BDP (bandwidth delay product) in this case.
 To utilize the available bandwidth well, a controller should ideally meet the following property: increase (decrease) the \cwnd when experiencing low queueing (high) delays.
-Focusing on \cwnd increase behavior, \Cref{fig:orca-critically-bad-state} shows that at the start of the misbehavior by Orca (around 17s -- shown by the dashed vertical line), even though TCP suggests a large \cwnd to fill up the available capacity quickly, Orca instead forces a significantly lower \cwnd and worsens the behavior.
+Focusing on \cwnd increase behavior, \Cref{fig:orca-critically-bad-state} shows that at the start of the misbehavior by Orca (around 17s -- shown by the dashed vertical line), {\em even though TCP suggests a large \cwnd to fill up the available capacity quickly, Orca instead forces a significantly lower \cwnd and worsens the behavior}.
 Furthermore, the result suggests that once Orca enters such bad states, it may fail to recover from them.
-Similarly, Orca can also rapidly increase \cwnd when it should not, leading to persistent delays, loss, and poor throughput.
+Similarly, Orca can also rapidly increase \cwnd when it should not, leading to persistent delays, loss, and poor throughput (elided for brevity).